 Collaboration is an essential element when developing any type of new security methodology.
 It’s also essential when developers are working on code.
 Sharing code allows developers to be efficient but sharing code with your team and any external resources shouldn’t mean the entire organization’s code can easily be exposed.

-If you haven’t already, the most basic option (that should be a de facto policy in every company!), is to require that all teams, employees and contractors use 2-step verification (enforcing 2-step verification is a Bitbucket premium option).
+If you haven’t already, the most basic Bitbucket best practice (that should be a de facto policy in every company!), is to require that all teams, employees and contractors use 2-step verification (enforcing 2-step verification is a Bitbucket premium option).

 Enforce 2-step verification in your personal account & workspace